 The mics were hot when the second round of WWE MMC kicked off with "Team Boss Club" against "Team Awe-Ska."
 Don't miss WWE Mixed Match Challenge, Tuesdays at 10 ET/7 PT on Facebook Watch.03/02/2018 - 10:45

 Sasha Banks and Bayley are best friends, but the tension has been growing since WWE Elimination Chamber.03/01/2018 - 18:30

 Asuka defends her undefeated streak and more in this Week 7 recap of WWE Mixed Match Challenge.03/01/2018 - 18:30

 Find out what SmackDown Women's Champion Charlotte Flair had to say after she and United States Champion Bobby Roode advanced in Week 6 of WWE Mixed Match Challenge.02/22/2018 - 16:00

 Team Red heats up, six nights before WWE Elimination Chamber.
 Here is your preview for tonight's Raw.02/18/2018 - 21:00

 Sasha Banks: Bio

 Some people are born Bosses.
 Others have Bossness thrust upon them.
-Sasha Banks is the former, although she didn’t always know it.
+Sasha Banks is the former.

 An independent wrestler out of Boston, Banks worked her way through various promotions before finally getting a foot in the door in WWE NXT.
-Eventually, the quiet but talented young woman found her voice and realized that, well, she kind of ruled.
-The Boss was born.
-Since then, Banks hasn’t looked back for a second, though she turned plenty of heads throughout her astounding rise to dominance within NXT’s ultra-competitive women’s division.
+Eventually, the quiet but talented young woman found her voice, and The Boss was born.
+Since then, Banks hasn’t looked back for a second, though she turned plenty of heads throughout her astounding rise to dominance as one of Full Sail’s “Four Horsewomen.”